zinc-collective/www.zinc.coop/README.md

 ## Deploying

-Once code is merged into master, www.zinc.coop will be auto-deployed.
+Once code is merged into development, www.zinc.coop will be auto-deployed.